Apamestry/java/README.md

-This repositroy is for backup purpose for may practical codes
+This repositroy is for backup purpose for my practical codes